noInfoPath/noinfopath-kendo-ui/docs/noinfopath-kendo-ui.md

   When this property is truthy and an object, noKendoGrid Directive will look for the template property.
-When found, it will be expected to be a string, that is the url to the editor template.
+When found, it will be expected to be a string that is the url to the editor template.
   When this occurs the directive must wait for the template before continuing with the grid initialization process.